Analytics and Sales Reports

 A refund encompasses the total amount that’s refunded to the customer which includes the value of goods or services purchased, shipping, and tax.

-However, “Returns” only account for the value of goods or services in a refund, shipping and tax are tracked separately.
+A return only accounts for the value of goods or services in a refund, shipping and tax are tracked separately.

 Date Range Picker